bkha0016/MOOC-Practice/README.md

 A continutation from HtC-Simple which introduces more advance concept such as trees, graphs, localization, mutual recursion, abstraction, and many more.
 In my opinion, the instructor did far better explaining in HtC-Simple than in HtC-Complex.
 The assignments were tough, yet rewarding (looking at the final project).
 Due to the assignment being tough & time consuming, this course is not suitable in edX which they will cut off your access to this course if you go beyond the deadline.
 Therefore, I opted to watch HtC-Complex courses on Youtube.

 <p><strong>Course Rating: 6/10</strong></p>

+<li> **Programming Languages Part A** </li> <br>
+For me, this course is hard because I personally never learn a common static programming languages like C++/Java.
+Hence, I struggled in many data types & let concepts.
+Furthermore, the whole course is a re-iteration of the HtC courses because many of the concept they teach in this class is similar.
+For example, currying, nested, map/filter, recomputation, mutual recursion, and tail recursion.
+However, the most memorable moment of this course is studying pattern matching which introduces a new cool concept in programming language.
+As I started to learn Java, I've found that Java also has a feature that is similar to pattern matching called switch & case.

+ <li> **Programming Languages Part B** </li> <br>

+ <li> **Computer Science: Programming With A Purpose** </li> <br>
 </ol>